 Open space preservation was one of the primary issues identified by citizens throughout the process of preparing the Comprehensive Plan.
+The Vision Statement emphasizes the Open space preservation is one of the priority issues identified by citizens, as reflected in the Vision Statement and Aesthetic/ Community Character Key Initiative.

-The Vision Statement emphasizes the importance of open space preservation to Amherst's community character.
+importance of open space preservation to Amherst's community character.
 Thus an open space system is conceived as an integral part of future land use in Amherst, providing "connective tissue" that helps define the Town's development patterns.